Tune in wherever you get your podcasts. Just search for “Shrinking It Down.”

 These past months and weeks have put tremendous stress on families across the country, on top of the daily challenges we were already navigating.
-And under tremendous stress, it can become even harder to regulate our emotions, leaving our kids – and even us – struggling with challenging behavior.

 Despite our growing awareness of mental health conditions, the relationship between creativity and mental illness is often misunderstood.
 In this Parent Strategy Announcement (PSA), Dr.